 I want to start off by noting how surprised I am that “Americanize” is a proper verb.
-I thought I was making it up when I wrote the title, but apparently not which actually helps support my cause for this post.
+I thought I was making it up when I wrote this, but apparently not which actually helps support my cause for this post.
 I want to talk about “The Ugly American”.
 You may have heard this expression before, and as someone who sees the ugly of America in so many things, I understood the term long before I started traveling to other countries.
 It wasn’t however until I stepped outside the U.S. that I realized just how obnoxious most Americans tend to come off!It’s really not a mystery to me why so many people are hesitant or cold towards Americans in other countries, but for those of you who might not understand, here are a few of the reasons why.

 - Our words combined with how we say them tends to come off really harsh.
 In many European countries the languages are romantic, so the words seem to flow very elegantly into each other and their speaking just has an overall softness to it.
 Of course if someone is upset or yelling they can make something sound harsh in any language, but the sound of Americans just plainly talking sounds to me like someone taking a hammer to a tin can.
 It’s a little hard to describe until you are surrounded by people speaking another language and then you find yourself easily picking out the American voice in the crowd, but it really is abrasive.
 I’m not saying every American does this, I have met a small few who have softer voices like myself where it isn’t as noticeable, however that is far from the majority.